ZYSBplan/AutoCompletionLocal/vsc-extension-quickstart.md

   * The sample plugin registers a command and defines its title and command name.
 With this information VS Code can show the command in the command palette.
 It doesn’t yet need to load the plugin.
 * `src/extension.ts` - this is the main file where you will provide the implementation of your command.
   * The file exports one function, `activate`, which is called the very first time your extension is activated (in this case by executing the command).
 Inside the `activate` function we call `registerCommand`.
-  * We pass the function containing the implementation of the command as the second parameter to `regi
+  * We pass the function containing the implementation of the command as the second parameter to `registerCommand`.

+## Setup

+* install the recommended extensions (amod